WICG/turtledove/FLEDGE.md

 The TURTLEDOVE privacy goals mean that this cannot be the long-term solution.
 Rendering ads from previously-downloaded web bundles, as originally proposed, is one way to mitigate this leakage.
 Another possibility is ad rendering in which all network-loaded resources come from a trusted CDN that does not keep logs of the resources it serves.
 As with servers involved in providing the trusted bidding signals, the privacy model and browser trust mechanism for such a CDN would require further work.

+### 5. Reporting

+Reporting is important for a number of use cases:
+- a) billing (how much does the buyer owe the seller?)
+- b) budget monitoring (how much money did my campaign spend today?)
+- c) manual optimization of campaign parameters
+- d) machine optimization of bidding models
+- e) (...)

+These use cases typically have different characteristics:
+- a) and b) need a **highly reliable, real-time** reporting mechanism, and will work fine on a restricted set of signals (most notably: interest group name, winning price).
+- c) and d) may tolerate a higher level of noise and delay, but **require access to all information available during `generateBid`** (including `userBiddingSignals`, `browserSignals`, `perBuyerSignals`, and more.).

+As we don't have a mechanism yet that would satisfy requirements of all use cases, the FLEDGE experiment will include two kinds of reporting mechanisms, each supporting a different set of use cases:
+- Event level reporting for use cases a) and b)
+- Aggregate reporting for use cases c) and d)

+In future these two mechanisms are expected to evolve into a single solution that covers all important use cases in a privacy preserving way.

-### 5. Event-Level Reporting (for now)
+#### 5.1 Event-Level Reporting (for now)

 Once the winning ad has rendered in its Fenced Frame, the seller and the winning buyer each have an opportunity to perform logging and reporting on the auction outcome.
 The browser will call one reporting function in the seller's auction worklet and one in the winning buyer's bidding worklet.

 _As a temporary mechanism,_ these reporting functions will be able to send event-level reports to their servers.
 These reports can include contextual information, and can include information about the winning interest group if it is over an anonymity threshold.
 This reporting will happen synchronously, while the page with the ad is still open in the browser.

 In the long term, we need a mechanism to ensure that the after-the-fact reporting cannot be used to learn the advertising interest group of individual visitors to the publisher's site — the same privacy goal that led to Fenced Frame rendering.
 Therefore event-level reporting is just a temporary model until an adequate trusted-server reporting framework is settled and in place.
-(Once we have a trusted reporting mechanism, we can consider allowing the reports to be influenced by the interest group's userBiddingSignals.)
+(Once we have a trusted reporting mechanism, we can consider allowing the reports to be influenced by the interest group's userBiddingSignals.
+For now, these can be handled by aggregate reporting from [section 5.2](#52-aggregate-reporting).)

-#### 5.1 Seller Reporting on Render
+##### 5.1.1 Seller Reporting on Render

 The seller's JS (i.e. the same script, loaded from `decisionLogicUrl`, that provided the `scoreAd()` function) can also expose a `reportResult()` function: